 4. God qualifies us (Col 1:12).
-It’s no longer a case of what we do (under the law covenant) or who we’re related to (under the Abrahamic covenant).
-It’s who we trust.
+It’s no longer a case of what we do (under the law covenant) or who we’re related to (under the Abrahamic covenant), but who we trust.

 6. God credits us with the perfect righteousness of Jesus (2 Cor 5:21).
-Righteousness is not earned, it is received (Rms 5:17).
+Righteousness is not earned, but received (Rms 5:17).
 Because of Jesus’ sacrifice our status before God is “perfect forever” (Heb 10:14).

 8. God is for us (Rms 8:31)!
-God justifies us and there is no more condemnation (Rms 8:1).
-When we sin, Jesus doesn’t judge us, He defends us (1 Jn 2:1).
+God justifies us and there is no more condemnation (Rom 8:1).
+When we sin, Jesus doesn’t judge us, he defends us (1 John 2:1).
 His grace enables us to overcome sin (Tit 2:12).
-He abundantly supplies all our needs (Ph 4:19) that we might enjoy life to the full (Jn 10:10).
+He abundantly supplies all our needs (Ph 4:19) that we might enjoy life to the full (John 10:10).
 God’s favor is unearned and unmerited.

 What must we do to inherit these promises?
 Trust in Jesus.
-Bet your life on Him.
-Take the crown off your head and lay it at His feet.
-Choose to believe what the Bible says about Him, that He died for the sins of the world – including yours – and rose victorious from the dead.
-Let others know that He is your Redeemer and King.
-Ask Him to fill you with His Spirit that you might know Him more.
+Bet your life on him.
+Take the crown off your head and lay it at his feet.
+Choose to believe what the Bible says about him, that he died for our sins and rose victorious from the dead.
+Ask him to fill you with his Spirit that you might know him more.